 Submit a meter read

 Frequently asked questions

 - If we have 12 months of usage history for your property: your previous usage recorded over the same billing period last year;

 - If we don't have sufficient billing history for your property: the average usage of a similar property using electricity for the same purpose (business).

 Your bill will show if it was based on an actual or estimated read in the 'Invoice details' section on the front page.

 Power and Water will return to your property and safely take an accurate read.
 They then supply us with the information and we adjust your bill.

-In cases where your meter read was estimated because the meter failed to record your usage accurately as confirmed by a meter test, we may rebill your account for a maximum of two billing periods, using the information provided by the metering service provider.
+In cases where your meter read was estimated because the meter failed to record your usage accurately as confirmed by a meter test, we may rebill your account for a maximum of two billing periods, using the information provided by the metering network provider.

-Please remember that you have an obligation under the Customer Contract to give safe and easy access to your meter at least once a year to the metering service provider (Power and Water).
+Please remember that you have an obligation under the Customer Contract to give safe and easy access to your meter at least once a year to the metering network provider (Power and Water).
 Failure to provide access could lead to your electricity being disconnected.